 What are the responsibilities of a contractor or owner, according to the law?

 The law states that “all contractors and owners and their agents…shall furnish or erect…scaffolding, hoists, stays, ladders, slings, hangers, blocks, pulleys, braces, irons, ropes, and other devices which shall be so constructed, placed and operated as to give proper protection to a person so employed.”
 This means that those who own or oversee a construction or other 240-covered project must provide all the proper equipment so that the workers may do the job safely, whether that equipment is a sturdy scaffold or ladder, a proper hoist, or whatever device is appropriate to allow the task at hand to be performed safely.

 It is important to note that this law does not apply to “owners of one or two-family dwellings who contract for but do not direct or control the work” (a family who hires a company to redo their roof, for example) and architects, engineers, or landscape architects who do not direct or control any of the work aside from planning and design.

-The law firm of Block O’Toole & Murphy has the best track record in litigating construction accident lawsuits.
-In 2019 alone, we secured over $250 million in verdicts and settlements for accident victims.
-Our Labor Law 240 case settlements include $15 million and $12 million recoveries.
+The law firm of Block O’Toole & Murphy has the best track record in litigating construction accident lawsuits and is recognized for landmark verdicts and settlements in New York.
+Our Labor Law 240 case results include $15 million and $12 million settlements.
 For a FREE legal consultation, please call 212-736-5300.